TripleOKLaw

 Now Available ICLG: International Arbitration 2021 Kenya Chapter 2021

-This annual publication address the common issues faced in international arbitration laws and regulations across borders and are compiled by the world’s leading subject experts.
-This edition covers arbitration agreements, laws governing the practice, jurisdiction considerations both domestic and international, the rules pertaining to the selection of the arbitration tribunal and more.
+This annual publication addresses the common issues faced in international arbitration laws and regulations across borders and is compiled by the world’s leading subject experts.
+This edition covers arbitration agreements, laws governing the practice, jurisdiction considerations both domestic and international, the rules about the selection of the arbitration tribunal and more.
 Read the full publication through the International Comparative Legal Guides: International Arbitration 2021 at https://iclg.com/practice-areas/international-arbitration-laws-and-regulations/kenya

 The International Comparative Legal Guides are originally published by the Global Legal Group.